Sơn Trà Mountain

 Sơn Trà Mountain (Núi Sơn Trà), also known as Monkey Mountain, is a mountain and peninsula range located on Sơn Trà Peninsula, in Sơn Trà district, Đà Nẵng, Vietnam, overlooking the Bay of Da Nang and the East Sea. Đà Nẵng Port's Tiên Sa Terminal is located at the base of the mountain's western face, as is nearby Tiên Sa Beach.

 The site is notable as a natural reserve and tourism location to the nearby city.
 The site is a habitat for many endangered species notably the Red-shanked douc langur, with over 60% of the species located on the mountain range.
 In 1977 the site was designated a nationally protected forest following the takeover of the site by the newly unified government.
+The mountain and peninsula were designated a nature reserve in 1992, covering an area of 25.91 km^{2}.
+Quercus sontraensis, a critically endangered oak species, is endemic to the peninsula.
 Currently, the site is undergoing significant and in many cases illegal development, with plots of land illegally being transferred to developers by local governments for constructing hotels and venues.

 Y Pha Nho Cemetery

 Located on Yet Kieu Road, just before Tien Sa port gates.
 It is a collective graveyard for French and Spanish soldiers who died in the Franco-Spanish expedition under the command of Admiral Charles Rigault de Genouilly in the first failed attempt to conquer Tourane (Da Nang now) from 1858 to 1860.

 The cemetery consists of a small white chapel, with a modest shrine inside and 32 large and unlabeled small sized graves.
 Inscribed inside the chapel there is a commemorative plaque with the following inscription:

-"A la Memoire des combattants Français et de l'Expédition Espagnols Rigault de Genouilly.
-Mort en 1858-59-60 en lieux et ensevelissement”.
+"A la Mémoire des combattants Français et Espagnols de l'Expédition Rigault de Genouilly Morts en 1858-59-60 et ensevelis en ces lieux R.I.P.”.

-"To the memory of French and Spanish soldiers of the expedition of Rigault de Genouilly.
-Died in 1858-59-60 and buried here".
+"To the memory of French and Spanish soldiers of the expedition of Rigault de Genouilly Died in 1858-59-60 and buried here R.I.P."

 The cemetery was inaugurated in 1898.